vcz-fr/Meetup-Notes/meetups/afup-bdx/2018-09-25_Defensive-programming.md

 In other words, create a class that will wrap the former one.
 - Avoid optional parameters;
 - Create a NullObject to replace the `null` keyword.
-This will drive down your usage of null and futher avoid using scalar types;
+This will drive down your usage of null and further avoid using scalar types;
 - Block magic methods whenever possible: In PHP, `__clone` can invalidate the singleton pattern and `__sleep` and `__wakeup` can become very costly;
 - Avoid traits: they reduce the context and control over the code;
 - KISS: Keep It Simple and Stupid